-This course introduces the foundational concepts of project management (PM).
-It provides an overview of the PM life cycle as defined in the Project Management Body of Knowledge.
-Several PM knowledge areas such as risk, scope, schedule, quality, monitoring, and communication, among others, will be introduced.
+This course introduces the foundational concepts of project management.
+The project management life cycle, as defined in the Project Management Body of Knowledge, is introduced, as are several project management knowledge areas such as risk, scope, schedule, quality, monitoring, and communication, among others.
 Distinctions between project, program, and portfolio management are explored.
-Achieving literacy in Microsoft Project software is an additional goal of the course.
+Achieving literacy in Microsoft Project software is a goal of the course, as well.